uoosef/wireguard-go/ipscanner/README.md

 - `WithDialer` and `WithTLSDialer` to define custom dialing functions.
 - `WithTimeout` to set the scan timeout.
 - `WithIPQueueSize` to set the IP Queue size.
-- `WithPingMethod` to set the ping method, it can be HTTP, QUIC, TCP, TLS at the same time.
+- `WithPingMethod` to set the ping method, it can be HTTP, TCP, TLS at the same time.
 - Various other options for detailed scan control.

 ## Contributing